solital/docs-v1/docs/vinci.md

 You can create a predefined password recovery framework.
 To do so, use the `php vinci forget` command

 This command creates a controller with the name `ForgotController`.
 With it you will have all the basis to create a password recovery system.
-To learn more visit [https://solital.github.io/docs-v1/security](this link).
+To learn more visit [this link](https://solital.github.io/docs-v1/security).

 **NOTE:** the command to remove the components does not remove the routes created.